Spider-Man (2002 video game): Development

 Activision said Spider-Man was among North America's top 5 best-selling franchises in 2002.
 The PS2 version of the game was ranked at number 7 in sales among video game titles released in 2002 in the United States, which was mostly dominated by Grand Theft Auto titles.
 The game made both PlayStation's Greatest Hits and Xbox's Platinum Hits collections.

 Spider-Man was developed in 18 months, compared to 2 years in development for its sequel, Spider-Man 2.
 The game was designed to be linear, and the web-swinging mechanics were basic compared to its sequel, with strands shooting into the sky without attaching to anything.

 The game was inspired by the 2002 film Spider-Man when it came to web-swinging.
 They developed the game at the same time as the movie was made, which meant that the game designers would not have been able to watch the entire film until it was finished.
+Film actors Tobey Maguire and Willem Dafoe reprise their roles as Spider-Man and the Green Goblin, respectively, while Bruce Campbell, who played a wrestling ring announcer in the movie, narrates the game's tutorial and bonus levels.